decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

-The `video` entity needs to have a video selected in `src`, this can either be a local file or a url to a remote video to stream.
+The `video` entity needs to have a video selected in `src`, this can either be a local file or a url pointing to a remote video for streaming.

 Supported video formats vary depending on the browser, but it's safe to use `.mp4` and `.avi`.